 3. Think Big But Realistic

-More often that not, agencies’ budget proposals are too big and don't match the dream.
+More often than not, agencies’ budget proposals are too big and don’t match the dream.
 Figure out ways to reach for the stars with ideas that are important and realistic.
-The key is good creative, especially for brands, organizations and nonprofits with small budgets.
+The key is good creative, especially for brands, organizations, and nonprofits with small budgets.
 Agencies should price accordingly but shouldn’t live and breathe by hourly billing.
 Commit to doing great work within reason.

 4. Real-Time Rapid Response is No Longer a Wish But a Requirement

 Today’s world requires fast, instantaneous solutions, and that runs counter the best custom ideas.
 Content needs to be customized, but the challenge is accounting for time — crafting ideas and then vetting for approvals.
 Brands rely on agencies to be trendspotters and think “what’s next?”
 Agencies, in turn, need to stay ahead of the curve.
 One idea to consider: presenting a monthly snapshot of social media trends to clients.

 Prospective clients often ask for references.
 Have current clients talk to them and give perspective on the current agency relationship.
 It’s more genuine to have two clients talk together.
 The feedback goes a long way for prospective clients.

 Clients are paying agencies a hefty sum of money for concepts.
 More often than not, agencies provide solutions that are safe and expected.
 Agencies don’t get fired for typical, predictable strategies; they might get fired for something bold and daring.